We engage and educate current and future generations by preserving and sharing McHenry County history.

-Since the mid-1960s, the McHenry County Historical Society has provided the methods and means of presenting McHenry County history to enrich life.
-Please join us in celebrating more than 50 years!
-Besides operating the museum, the Society plaques historic sites and structures, holds adult workshops and classes, makes available traveling exhibits and arranges a wide variety of school and other group programs.
+Since 1963 the McHenry County Historical Society has strived to engage and educate current and future generations about the history of their county.
+Please join us in celebrating 60 years!
+Besides operating the museum, the Society plaques historic sites and structures, hosts workshops and classes, makes available satellite exhibits and arranges a wide variety of school and other group programs.
 Funding for the Society comes from membership dues, admission fees, donations and a trust fund.
-For many years, we have published a comprehensive quarterly newsletter, The Tracer.
+For many years, we have published a comprehensive quarterly magazine, The Tracer.
 To receive this valuable resource, join our organization.
-For more information visit The Museum.
+For more information, visit The Museum.
 We very much appreciate your interest and invite you to participate.

 How does the existence of an active historical society make a positive impact on McHenry County?
-This organization has an enviable 52-year-old track record of educational, entertainment, resource and preservation contributions.
-Each year countywide school systems bus about 3,000 students to the Society’s museum in Union.
+This organization has an enviable 60-year track record of educational, entertainment, resource and preservation contributions.
+Each year countywide school systems bus their students to the Society’s museum in Union.

-The award-winning (voted best small Institution in Illinois by the Illinois Association of Museums in 1998) McHenry County Historical Society continues to collect and hold among its collection the three dimensional teaching artifacts of human progress.
-Without any use of tax dollars the Historical Society museum makes this educational contribution.
+The award-winning McHenry County Historical Society continues to collect and hold among its collection the three-dimensional teaching artifacts of human progress.
+The Historical Society museum makes this educational contribution without any use of tax dollars.

 As a resource for local information the McHenry County Historical Society fields an average 15 to 20 requests each week on property, building and site preservation, family history, business history and object conservation.
-The Society’s local history research library contains photographs; picture post cards; maps; journals; business, club, school and governmental records; standard local history books; biographical files; scrapbooks; newspapers and other documentary materials such as old phone directories and high school yearbooks which provide the answers to all sorts of questions.
+The Society’s local history research library contains photographs, picture postcards, maps, journals, standard local history books, biographical files, scrapbooks, newspapers; business, club, school and governmental records, and other documentary materials such as old phone directories and high school yearbooks.

 In addition, technical books and pamphlets on everything from quilt repair to building restoration plus staff training in conservation, restoration and preservation, provide an invaluable one-stop resource for businesses, public groups and individuals.